jordanjasonclifford/Multi-Modal-Route-Optimization-with-Hybrid-Travel/README.md

 Under the guidance of Professor Grzegorz Chmaj

-This REU Project tackles Multi-Modal Routing through a dense, walkable, transit-friendly city environment, in which Seattle was chosen
+This REU Project tackles Multi-Modal Routing through a dense, walkable, transit-friendly city environment, in which Seattle was chosen.
+See the final poster file to get a broad look over the project.

 ------------------------------------------
 abc_routes - the 'final' selected routes that will be used for the ML model